 3) Wavelet transform-based method for the determination of the relative resolution between remotely sensed images.

 4) Wavelet transform-based image deconvolution applied for improving limiting magnitude and angular resolution of different types of surveys:

 – USAF Phoenix Baker-Nunn Camera: improvement of detection of faint stars and moving objects with image deconvolution.

 Upcoming science with Evryscope:

-Evryscope is a unique facility to tackle a plethora of observational programs such as transiting exoplanets, eclipsing binaries, microlensing, young stars, nearby SNs, GRBs, optical counterparts of gravitational waves detections, and high (gamma and X-ray) and low (radio) energy transients.
+Evryscope is a unique facility to tackle a plethora of observational programs such as transiting exoplanets, eclipsing binaries, microlensing, young stars, nearby SNs, GRBs, FRBs, optical counterparts of gravitational waves detections, and high (gamma and X-ray) and low (radio) energy transients.

 As all images are stored and due to its minute cadence, perhaps the most valuable and unique capability of The Evryscope is to enable to study not only the post facto transient light curve, but also the pre transient light curve of such object within the desired time-frame (The Evryscope has no pointing overheads, the only constraint is daytime window).

 - octavi |at| live |dot| unc |dot| edu